TTFH/AES256/README.md

 key.bin
 Key loaded from file key.bin
 Key:
-E5 A6 D2 32 DA 3A FE 3A 5F 14 79 F0 02 19 E1 8E
-E7 6C 24 59 0F 9A E5 76 DA 14 21 FE CB E3 12 55
+56 57 65 75 4B A9 1F 7E C9 9F 25 EC 3E 46 6B B5
+57 DE 37 D2 BB C7 7B 42 F8 A5 62 51 BD BC 29 1A

 Key has been stored in the file key.bin

 Enter name of the file to Encrypt/Decrypt:
-WARNING: The file will be overwritten example.mp4
+WARNING: The file will be overwritten example.mkv

 Choose an option:
         1) Encrypt
         2) Decrypt
 2

-Estimated Decryption time: 66 seconds
+Estimated Decryption time: 56 seconds
 Decrypted!
-50152880 bytes have been encrypted / decrypted in 65 seconds 10 bytes have been removed from the decrypted file File saved on disk
+1083805680 bytes have been encrypted / decrypted in 55 seconds 5 bytes have been removed from the decrypted file
+File saved on disk
 ```